 - 43.11.1 Members and Co-opted Members may claim travelling expenses when travelling on the Authority's business for 'approved duties' as set out by IRPW and accessible via the MCC website (link above).
 Where Members travel on the Authority's business they are expected to travel by the most cost effective means.
 In assessing cost effectiveness regard will be given to journey time.
-A Member who does not travel by the most cost effective means may have his/her claim abated by an appropriate amount. - 43.11.2 Where possible Members should share transport. - 43.11.3 The distance claimed for mileage should be the shortest reasonable journey by road from the point of departure to the point at which the duty is performed, and similarly from the duty point to the place of return. - 43.11.4 Where a Member is suspended or partially suspended from his or her responsibilities or duties as a Member of the Authority in accordance with Part III of the Local Government Act 2000 (Conduct of Members), or regulations made under the Act, any travel and subsistence allowances payable to him/her in respect of that period for which he or she is suspended or partially suspended must be withheld by the Authority.
+A Member who does not travel by the most cost effective means may have their claim abated by an appropriate amount. - 43.11.2 Where possible Members should share transport. - 43.11.3 The distance claimed for mileage should be the shortest reasonable journey by road from the point of departure to the point at which the duty is performed, and similarly from the duty point to the place of return. - 43.11.4 Where a Member is suspended or partially suspended from their responsibilities or duties as a Member of the Authority in accordance with Part III of the Local Government Act 2000 (Conduct of Members), or regulations made under the Act, any travel and subsistence allowances payable to them in respect of that period for which they are suspended or partially suspended must be withheld by the Authority.